Skip to content

 • A price oracle — value estimates are ballpark guidance from public market data, not appraisals

-If a piece matters to you financially or sentimentally, take it to a certified appraiser.
-Our app is the starting point, not the final word.
+If a piece matters to you financially or sentimentally, use a qualified independent appraiser or appropriate laboratory.
+The app is a starting point, not the final word.

 Standard reference works